 With the Internet of Things (IoT) becoming more widespread, it’s possible that the growing collaboration of devices can also help with a customized experience for the shop visitors.

 The key findings from our survey are that customers have three top priorities: cost, convenience and customization.

 Through the implementation of technology, retailers will gain opportunities to bring the cost down as they streamline operations and provide a customized experience for the shoppers based on their habits, patterns, activities and even their specific demographic.
 With the help of data analytics of buyers’ behavior etc. shops can also be adjusted in their design, layout and facilities right from the start.
 It’s crucial to understand where shoppers are now from a technology standpoint and to see where they are going so retail owners don’t fall behind.
 The future might include smart technology in, for instance, the fitting room areas in the form of smart mirrors that could support the customers with choosing the right size or color.
 Whatever the future (technology) holds for retail, it’s essential to stay open-minded and evolve with the innovation.

-If you want to read more about the trends and needs of the retailers of the future you can download Axis’ retail report by dropping us a note in the comments.
+If you want to read more about the trends and needs of the retailers of the future you can get access to Axis’ retail report by dropping us a note in the comments.

 You must be logged in to post a comment.